Surgical Site Infection Treatment

 Surgical Site Infection Home Remedies

-• Use over-the-counter antibacterial ointments as prescribed.
+• Use over-the-counter antibacterial ointments according to instructions.

-• Keep the wound protected with sterile dressings.
+• Cover the wound with sterile dressing.

 Surgical Site Infection Prevention